-Being involved in a rear-end collision cannot only be nuisance, but injuries sustained in the accident can be extremely devastating.
+Being involved in a rear-end collision cannot only be a nuisance, but injuries sustained in the accident can be extremely devastating.
 Top Framingham personal injury attorneys at Mahaney & Pappas discuss in the article below.

 Causes of Massachusetts Rear-End Accidents